Do Glocks Have Safety? A Detailed Guide

 Unintended Firing

-The Safe Action system has design features that eliminate the possibility of accidental discharges provided the firearm is used as intended.
-Through the combined use of a trigger safety lever and a long trigger pull, the system makes sure that unwanted discharges are all but impossible under regular use.
+The Safe Action system has design features that eliminate the possibility of accidental discharges, provided the firearm is used as intended.
+By combining a trigger safety lever with a consistent trigger pull, the system ensures that unwanted discharges are all but impossible during regular use.

 Recommendations for Handling